How Sidney Crosby Shaped the Future: A Legacy Timeline

 In 2017, Sidney Crosby won his second Richard Trophy and was named one of the 100 Greatest NHL Players in history.

-In a poll conducted by the NHLPA in March 2018, Sidney Crosby was voted the "most difficult to play against, best role model, best team player, the player you'd want to win one game, and the player who would be a great coach upon retirement".
+In March 2018, a poll conducted by the NHLPA of more than 500 players resulted in Sidney Crosby being voted the "most difficult to play against, best role model, best team player, the player you'd want to win one game, and the player who would be a great coach upon retirement".

 April 2018: Crosby Chosen as Nova Scotia's Best Athlete Ever

-In April 2018, Sidney Crosby was chosen as Nova Scotia's "Best athlete ever" by the Nova Scotia Sport Hall of Fame.
+In April 2018, Sidney Crosby was chosen as Nova Scotia's "Best athlete ever" by the Nova Scotia Sport Hall of Fame, recognizing his significant contributions to the sport and the region.

 In September 2019, the Rimouski Océanic retired jersey number 87 in Sidney Crosby's honor, and the QMJHL also retired the number for all of its teams.

-In 2019, the Océanic and the Quebec Major Junior Hockey League retired Sidney Crosby's jersey number 87.
+In 2019, the Rimouski Océanic and the Quebec Major Junior Hockey League retired Sidney Crosby's jersey number 87, marking a tribute to his major junior career.

-In 2025, the QMJHL began presenting their Rookie of the Year award as the “Sidney Crosby Trophy”.
+In 2025, the QMJHL began presenting their Rookie of the Year award as the “Sidney Crosby Trophy,” establishing a lasting legacy for Crosby in the league.